Historic Developments in Sudanese Airspace: AKINCI UCAV Shoots Down an Aerial Vehicle with an Air-to-Air Munition

 Roketsan EREN Munition, Information Card

 Thanks to its advanced seeker head, the EREN munition autonomously tracks hostile aerial elements using radar and electro-optical systems.
 With this technological infrastructure, the system hunts enemy UAVs, helicopters, and other low-speed aerial targets with a high hit rate.
-However, this time the target was a manned fighter jet with twin turbofan engines capable of reaching much higher speeds.
-A missile fired from an unmanned aerial vehicle hitting a moving manned fighter jet is seen as a tremendous engineering success, both aerodynamically and algorithmically.
-This event confirms how lethal and accurate EREN's guidance algorithms are under real combat conditions, this time against a much more challenging target.
+A loitering munition fired from an unmanned aerial vehicle successfully striking a moving aerial target is considered a tremendous engineering achievement, both aerodynamically and algorithmically.
+This event confirms under real combat conditions how lethal and accurate EREN's guidance algorithms are.

 Combat Doctrines Are Changing